Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 3. Enter a SKU in the *SKU* field, for instance **Voucher**.

-> [Info] The SKU (Stock Keeping Unit) is an identification number for the article.
-Therefore, it has to be uniquely assigned to a single article and should not be changed once assigned.
+> [Info] The SKU (Stock Keeping Unit) is an identification number for the product.
+Therefore, it has to be uniquely assigned to a single product and should not be changed once assigned.

 4. Click the button [CREATE] in the bottom right corner of the *Create new product* window.
   The *Create new product* window is closed.
 The *Create product* view is displayed in the *List* tab.
 The *Attributes* tab is preselected.

    ![Attribute](/Assets/Screenshots/PIM/Products/List/CreateProduct.png "[Attributes]")

-5. Enter the article data in the fields of the *Attributes* tab.
-You must at least enter an article name, a price and a tax class.
+5. Enter the product data in the fields of the *Attributes* tab.
+You must at least enter a product name, a price and a tax class.

 6. Click the button [SAVE] in the upper right corner.
-  The new article is saved.
+  The new product is saved.
 The *Create product* view is closed.
-The *List* tab with the new article in the article list is displayed.
+The *List* tab with the new product in the product list is displayed.

-7. Create an offer for the voucher article, see [Create an offer for POS](#create-an-offer-for-pos)
+7. Create an offer for the voucher product, see [Create an offer for POS](#create-an-offer-for-pos)

 8. Switch to the *Omni-Channel* module.